dwellir-public/rpc-perf/report.md

 Some of the tests involved simulating workloads under different node setups.
 For example cache size, peer connections, etc. It would be desirable to be able to create a plan that would involve running N tests in which parameters are been gradually changed.
 This would be useful to establish relationships between parameters in an automated manner.

 For example: Test a workload model on 50 deployments with DB cache from 128MB to 10GB.
-Collecting the CPU time invested per simulated request from all scenarios.
+Collecting the CPU time invested per simulated request under all scenarios.

 Test plans should also aggregate the collection of metrics of all the runs so that they can be charted.